 EXPLORE THIS STORY

-INTERNATIONAL TENSIONS: IRAN AT THE HEART OF STRATEGIC AND DIPLOMATIC ISSUES
+INTERNATIONAL TENSIONS: IRAN AT THE CENTER OF STRATEGIC AND DIPLOMATIC STAKES

 AI-generated content — Analyses are produced by artificial intelligence from press articles.
 They may contain errors or biases.
 Learn more

-Pakistan as central diplomatic mediator and stable alternative to western unpredictability
+Pakistan as central diplomatic mediator and stable alternative to Western unpredictability

 Dominant angle identified — does not reflect unanimity of this country’s media